-We have recently received funding to employ 25 troopers who are on their CAST journey, enabling us to work with them daily on their paths to independence.
-This newly launched Souper Squad project pays each team member a stipend to work on projects for communities and institutions needing help to improve their neighbourhoods and facilities – think gardening, painting, clean ups, makeovers, youth engagement … the possibilities are endless.
+The Souper Squad come to work daily, enabling us to work with them daily on their paths to independence.
+This newly launched Souper Squad project pays each team member a stipend to work on projects for communities and institutions needing help to improve their neighbourhoods and facilities – think gardening, painting, clean ups, makeovers, youth engagement … the possibilities are endless

 Who are Troopers?

 Troopers are homeless people who have come to The Humanity Hub to improve their lives.
 In telling their stories, we have not used their real names to protect their privacy.